ICICLE-ai/faf-api-ICICLE/README.md

 ## API access to the US Bureau of Transportation Statistics' Freight Analysis Framework dataset

-As part of the NSF ICICLE AI Institute [https://icicle.osu.edu/] and in collaboration with the US Bureau of Transportation Statistics we developed an API for the Freight Analysis Framework dataset.
-The API interfaces with a remote MySQL server where the data resides (called the FAF database as implemented in the `Data_Lookup.py` file located in the `src` folder at the root of the server).
+This is a hosted REST API to the US Bureau of Transportation Statistics (BTS) Feight Analysis Framework (FAF) dataset.
+It has been developed by the Data To Insight Center (D2I) at Indiana University as part of the NSF ICICLE AI Institute [https://icicle.osu.edu/] and in collaboration with the US Bureau of Transportation Statistics.
+The API provides access to the dataset hosted in a remote MySQL server (called the FAF database as implemented in the `Data_Lookup.py` file located in the `src` folder at the root of the server).

-The FAF database API was developed to achieve the following objectives:
+The design of the FAF database API had the following objectives:

--   To prevent users from directly accessing the database, thereby safeguarding it against unauthorized modifications or manipulations.
+-   Prevent users from directly accessing the database, thereby safeguarding it against unauthorized modifications or manipulations.
--   To facilitate future updates by allowing modifications to the lookup tables when new data is added, rather than altering the physical queries.
+-   Facilitate future updates by allowing modifications to the lookup tables when new data is added, rather than altering the physical queries.
 This approach will support automation in future development efforts.

 ```mermaid
 graph LR;